 affect how hormones are absorbed by the skin.)

-A removed patch should be folded in half with the sticky sides facing each other
+When you remove the patch, fold it in half with the sticky sides facing each other

 (to prevent the chemicals from getting into other items in the trash and going to

 the soil) and throw it away (don't flush it down the toilet).

 How Well Does the Birth Control Patch Work?

 Ongoing studies suggest the birth control patch is as effective as the birth control

 pill.
 That means that about 9 out of 100 couples will have an unintended pregnancy